-When you help your customers solve their problem with your service or product, you’re forming a trusting and healthy relationship with them.
+When you help your buyers solve their problem with your service or product, you’re forming a trusting and healthy relationship with them.

-Knowing that there are plenty of people out there who will be a great fit for your product or service, you have no problem with letting go of people who aren’t.
+Knowing there are plenty of people out there who will be a great fit for your product or service, you have no problem letting go of people who aren’t.

-By creating true value in the company, you become indispensable and are valued by your company.
+By creating true value in the company, you become indispensable and are treasured by your company.

 Job competency is important, but what’s more important is how your former and future co-workers feel about working with you.

-Genuinely help your coworkers by being an effective team player.
+Genuinely help your colleagues by being an effective team player.

-Your professional network will be your most important asset when you ask for promotions and apply for new jobs.
+Your professional network will be your most important asset when asking for promotions and applying for new jobs.